What Does Idempotent Mean? Idempotency for Data Engineers

 WHERE metric_date = '2026-04-11';

-These questions test whether you understand idempotency beyond the definition.
-Each one probes practical application and debugging skills.
+Three questions that test whether you understand idempotency beyond the definition.

-Foundational understanding.
-The interviewer wants to hear that an idempotent pipeline produces the same output regardless of how many times it runs with the same input.
-The key phrase is 'same result.'
-Mention that this enables safe retries, backfills, and failure recovery.
+An idempotent pipeline produces the same output regardless of how many times it runs with the same input.
+Key phrase: 'same result.'
+Enables safe retries, backfills, failure recovery.
 Give a concrete example of a non-idempotent operation (bare INSERT) and its idempotent alternative (DELETE + INSERT or MERGE).

-Q2: How would you make this pipeline idempotent?
-It currently does INSERT INTO fact_events SELECT * FROM staging_events WHERE event_date = :date.
+How would you make this pipeline idempotent?
+INSERT INTO fact_events SELECT * FROM staging_events WHERE event_date = :date.

-Option 1: DELETE + INSERT.
-Delete fact_events where event_date = :date, then insert from staging.
+Three common approaches: (1) DELETE + INSERT: delete fact_events where event_date = :date, then insert from staging.
 Wrap in a transaction.
-Option 2: MERGE on event_id (if a unique key exists).
-Option 3: Partition overwrite if using Spark or a data lake.
+(2) MERGE on event_id (if a unique key exists).
+(3) Partition overwrite if using Spark or a data lake.
 Recommend DELETE + INSERT for this case because fact tables are typically partitioned by date and the pattern is simple and clear.

-Q3: You discover that a pipeline has been running twice daily for a week due to a scheduler misconfiguration.
-The pipeline is not idempotent.
-How do you fix the data?
+A pipeline has been running twice daily for a week due to a scheduler misconfiguration.
+Not idempotent.
+Fix the data.

-Step 1: Identify the duplicates.
-Use ROW_NUMBER() OVER (PARTITION BY natural_key ORDER BY ingested_at) to find rows where rn > 1.
-Step 2: Delete the duplicates (keep the earliest or latest depending on the use case).
-Step 3: Make the pipeline idempotent using one of the patterns above.
-Step 4: Fix the scheduler to prevent double runs.
-Step 5: Add a data quality check that alerts on unexpected row count increases.
+Step 1: identify duplicates with ROW_NUMBER() OVER (PARTITION BY natural_key ORDER BY ingested_at) to find rows where rn > 1.
+Step 2: delete duplicates (keep earliest or latest depending on use case).
+Step 3: make the pipeline idempotent using one of the patterns above.
+Step 4: fix the scheduler.
+Step 5: add a data quality check that alerts on unexpected row count increases.

 Idempotency FAQ